riggles1/GunconDuino-With-Screen-Flash/README.md

 ![leonardo icsp header](docs/icsp_header.png)

 Before using it you will need the to install the libraries [PsxNewLib](https://github.com/SukkoPera/PsxNewLib) and [ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary).
-(I've included the libraries in this release)
+(I've included the libraries in this release, make sure to delete duplicate libraries located in ThisPC/Documents/Arduino/libraries/
+If there are problems flashing the .ino script to the Arduino Pro Micro, try an older version of ArduinoIDE)

 This only works on a CRT at standard resolutions, native output setups such as CRTEmudriver.